jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 [Mosiah 1-3](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-home-and-church-book-of-mormon-2024/17?lang=eng)

-## Finding God's will in Mosiah: Analogy with AI
+## Finding God's Will in Mosiah: Analogy with AI

 The Book of Mormon offers timeless wisdom, even on seemingly modern topics like Artificial Intelligence (AI).
 In King Benjamin's discourse (Mosiah 1:3-7), we find parallels to concepts in Machine Learning (ML), the foundation of AI.